 - By joining the European Pact for Youth, businesses illustrate that they are frontrunners in employer investments in education.

-- By engaging practically with the European Pact for Youth and investing in the education sector, companies accrue a multitude of benefits; amongst others by establishing a long-term competitive advantage in human capital, as they can find new sources of talent and overcome the gap in skilled workers that hold back future economic growth.
+- By engaging practically with the European Pact for Youth and investing in the education sector, companies accrue a multitude of benefits; by establishing a long-term competitive advantage in human capital, as they can find new sources of talent and overcome the gap in skilled workers that hold back future economic growth.

 For more information contact Marten Verheugt.